bkuhn/talks/OpenWRT-Summit-2016/gpl.markdown

 + WRT54G source is released (but wireless driver kept proprietary).

-+ SVN check-in r1 of the OpenWRT project was the actual source code we reviewed in our GPL compliance efforts.
++ SVN check-in r1 of the OpenWrt project was the actual source code we reviewed in our GPL compliance efforts.

 # How We Got There